Newsletter 29, October 2011

-New Recipes in the Low Carb / Low GI Cookbook
+New Recipes in The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, two new recipes have just been released: Red Grape Fool (4-22) and Banana Cheesecake (4-23).
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, two new recipes have just been released: Red Grape Fool (4-22) and Banana Cheesecake (4-23).
 You will find these recipes already in your Cookbook next time you log in.